xta0/xta0.me/_posts/2024-11-12-GenAI-LLM-Self-Attention.md

 We can imagine that each attention head will nudge the words embedding to desired positions in a high dimensional space.
 The multi-head attention is simply repeating this process multiple times, nudging the words embeddings from different contextual perspectives <mark>in parallel</mark>.

+### Grouped Query Attention Head

-More recently, <mark>grouped query attention</mark> is proposed to allow us to use multiple Keys and Values are that shared by different attention heads (Query is not shared).
-This reduces that number of parameters that model needs to train while preserve the accuracy of the prediction.
+More recently, <mark>grouped query attention</mark> is proposed to allow us to share the same Keys and Values by a group of attention heads (Query is not shared).
+This can help reduce the number of parameters that the model needs to train while preserve the accuracy of the prediction.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-19.png">